We are one of the very few providers of legal assistance on Lesvos and have been working inside Moria Camp since July 2016.

-Our work has two core elements.
-Our primary focus is the provision of one-on-one legal consultations to help asylum seekers prepare for their asylum interviews (this interview determines whether or not they will be granted asylum).
-We are the only legal assistance organisation that focuses on providing information, practical support and tailored advice for asylum seekers at this crucial stage of the asylum process.
+Our main activity is the provision of one-on-one legal consultations to prepare asylum seekers for their asylum interview.
+We are the only organisation on Lesvos that focuses on providing legal information, practical support and tailored advice to asylum seekers at this crucial stage of the asylum process.